Colosseum

 3. Enter the Colosseum at your assigned time.

-4. Visit the Roman Forum and Palatine Hill afterward.
+4. Visit the Roman Forum and Palatine Hill afterwards.

 Common Mistakes That Cause Long Waits